oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Audit logging is not enabled by default and must be turned on first in Microsoft Purview (formerly Microsoft 365 Compliance Center) before user or administrator activities can be audited.

-Auditing and Logging Design Decisions for all agencies and implementation types.
+Auditing and Logging Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---